robertjwvaughan/Tetris/README.md

 * Controls
   * The controls page is similar to the Leaderboard where they are multiple pages of it.
 Each 'page' shows the controls for each unique gameplay instance.
 Therefore an 'e-Manual' is thus created for the user.

+# Key Notes

 * Dynamic algorithm that handles colision for all shapes (No hard code)
 * Status class host private fields for it is senitive data
 * A branch known as 'test' was created to refacture code by 400 lines to end hard-coded shape rotations
 * Lerp fade in affect at the start of the game
 * Tetris animation when sound is played
-* Interface for necessary methods
+* Interface for necessary method signatures
 * Polymorphism with ArrayLists
 * File I/O with Leaderboard
 * User input with entering their game name